Unified Model of Heated Plasma Expansion: Conclusion

-In the solutions where $\eta$ is not small ($\eta \nll 1$), the ion density profiles near $\zeta_f$ exhibit oscillations about $N_{ef}$ on a very small scale.
+In the solutions where $\eta \gtrsim 1$, the ion density profiles near the ion expansion front $\zeta_f$ exhibit oscillations about the electron density $N_{ef}$ on a very small scale.
 These features complemented by the flattening of the ion velocity profiles near $\zeta_f$ are expected to result in peaks in the ion kinetic energy spectrum at high energies.
-These features, and the analysis of the ion energy spectrum will be detailed in a future article.
+Analysis of these hydrodynamic shock like features, and of the ion energy spectrum of the expanding plasma will be detailed in a future article.